andy23512/blog/source/_posts/tangent-s-review-to-key-caps-of-charachorder-one-and-charachorder-two.md

 On my CC2, there were two caps dropped and a rubber band broken.
 (I used small pieces of tissue paper and the rubber band on a replacement cap to fix them, respectively.)
 And there are some cracks on the rubber bands.

 Update on 2025/10/18: My second CC2 (purchased on 2025/08/12) does not have the dropped cap problem, and I feel like the new key cap is pretty much the same with or without the rubber bands.

+Update on 2025/11/26: CC2.1 features molded, textured rubber keycaps, eliminating previous issues with the rubber band.

 ## Slip resistance